atlisg/my-story/README.md

 # MyStory

 A little get-to-know-me app.
-My milestones, life highlights, life-changing-moments, whatever.
+My milestones, life highlights, life-changing-moments, that kind of thing.

 ## Requirements